zachchong/tp/docs/UserGuide.md

 > list
 > ```

 * Edits the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.

-Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email of the 1st person to be `91234567` and `johndoe@example.com` respectively.

 ### Locating persons by name, organisation, role, or categories : `find`